 - holiday sprinkles (not pictured)

-Arrange pretzel pieces and peanuts in a single layer on the parchment paper.
+- Step 1: Arrange pretzels and peanuts on parchment paper.

 - parchment paper